This is the questions I get asked more than

 That doesn't mean that the Vino isn't a damn fine scooter.
 If you have a

 good local Yamaha dealer, but no Genuine dealer, then the Vino is probably

 a better choice for you.

-scooters are no longer available new in the USA.
+boy, we miss the Kymco People 50!
 Others are back (SYM Mio 50cc) and

 it's worth mentioning that one line is showing remarkably consistent